failgood/failgood/README.md

 # Failfast

-multi threaded test runner for kotlin focusing on simplicity and speed.
+multithreaded test runner for kotlin focusing on simplicity and speed.

 ## goals / features